 Recent events in the US have sparked a renewed interest—and debate—about Islam and Muslims.
 The commercial media has put two efforts aimed at limiting Muslim presence and striking at core beliefs at the center of the national (and international) attention.
 What has been described as “Islamophobia”—a fear of Islam and Muslims—marks a certain segment of the climate and discourse in the United States today.
 This approach is hurtful because it reduces an entire people of faith to stereotypes and images.
 In response to that, the 2011 UCC Synod and Disciples Assembly spoke out unequivocally.
+The UCC also adopted a resolution at its General Synod in 2019 called, “Reaffirming the UCC’s Commitment to Interreligious Relations, and Deploring Religious Bigotry.”

 In Dec.
 2015, Disciples and UCC leadership issued a statement condemning the vilification of Muslims.
 This statement refers to the US presidential campaign, the recent terror attacks in the US and around the world, and the Syrian war and resultant refugee crisis as factors that have contributed to the current climate.
 Global Ministries and the UCC and Disciples have spoken about these issues as well.